-(You can choose to access the SSM via the eMD, have a paper copy or both)
+You can choose to have a paper copy or access the SSM electronically through the eMD or MDCS iPad or both.

-- □ I will access on my eMD via the SignOn application - □ I have received a paper copy of the manual
+- □ I will access on my eMD through the SignOn application - □ I will access on my MDCS iPad - □ I have received a paper copy of the manual

-(Train Service Companion Booklets are accessed via the eMD)
+Train Service Companion Booklets are accessed electronically through the eMD or MDCS iPad.